yingji15/yingji15.github.io/_posts/2019-09-01-reading_papers.md

 I realized I have this problem since I started following researchers I admire on Twitter.
 Their insights and good creative taste always impress me but also seeing their tweets make me feel
 "oh they are interested in this problem as we do...
 Oh they published this model! ... oh that's so elegant, I can never do that... oh I should quit this idea..."

-Now I decide to start follow Phillip Guo's advice: First start building up some momentum on your research project for at least a few weeks.
-How you should do so is wayyy beyond the scope of this article, but just first get started on a somewhat promising path.
+Now I decide to start follow Phillip Guo's advice: **First start building up some momentum on your research project for at least a few weeks...just first get started on a somewhat promising path.
+After you've built up momentum, start reading.**

-After you've built up momentum, start reading.
+I learned the lesson: do not start searching and reading when first starting on a problem!
+Because in my case, that's very likely to do more harm than good for my research progress.

-I will not start searching and reading first because in my case, that's very likely to kill the research project.
+I wish I knew this earlier in grad school...